What to consider when choosing Back yard paversSan Diego Retaining wall installation

 Gravity Walls

 Gravity walls rely on their weight to hold back the soil.
-They are typically concrete or stone and suitable for four-foot tall walls.
-These walls are relatively simple to construct but require careful consideration of their weight and stability.
+They are typically made of concrete or stone and are suitable for four-foot-tall walls.
+Gravity walls are relatively simple to construct but require careful consideration of their weight and stability.

 Cantilevered Walls